 Like him I really don’t have any answers aside from the plain observation that what we have attempted so far in the realm of aid to the poor has failed, utterly.
 We must begin again if we ever hope to improve the human condition.
 The only sane way is to approach the problem with the knowledge that we don’t know what will work before we try it.
 So it will profit all of us to make sure that what we are attempting can be tested for effectiveness before we embrace it as true and real.

-Myths and Facts: More pit bulls are involved in human deaths than any other breed.
+More pit bulls are involved in human deaths than any other breed.
 (Along with Rottweilers, they make up 67% of dog bite deaths.)
-Pits also=92% of dogs killed by dogs & 96% of cats killed by dogs.
+Pits are involved in 92% of the reports of dogs killed by dogs and 96% of cats killed by dogs.
 More pit bulls end up in shelters than any other breed.
-I’ve known many happy pit owners but owning a pit requires responsibility and intelligence, as would owning a car or gun.
-Statistically, many owners just aren’t up to the task. – Rebuttal to the Image on Facebook [link to corroborating evidence added]
+I’ve known many happy pit owners, but owning a pit requires responsibility and intelligence, as would owning a car or gun.
+Statistically, many owners just aren’t up to the task of owning and controlling a Pit Bull.

 A dog is not a dog in the same way that all guns are not semi-automatics.
 To say it another way, a Pit Bull is not a Shepherd is not a Terrier in exactly the same way that a repeater is not a revolver and is not a semi-automatic weapon.
 Let me draw a third comparison so I know this illustration will be crystal clear.
 A hammer is not a claw hammer at the same time as all claw hammers are hammers.
 Groups and subgroups.
 Dogs are tools created for purposes in the same way that guns are tools created for their purposes.
 Owning a tool that you don’t understand how to use and don’t know the use it was created for leaves you open to errors that stem from the purpose of the tool’s creation.

 Breeds of dogs were created for specific purposes.
 Terriers were created to hunt down rodents hiding in stonework.
-Terriers bite more frequently than any other breed of dog.
-Ask anyone who has groomed dogs.
-[Although stats show Chihuahuas bite the most.
-They are snappy little things, personal experience confirms this fact.]
+Terriers bite more frequently than any other breed of dog, ask anyone who has groomed dogs.
+Stats show Chihuahuas bite the most.
+They are snappy little things, personal experience confirms this fact, but Terriers bite hard and they bite repeatedly.
 Shepherds were bred to herd sheep and other farm animals.
 They have specific natural tendencies and require different kinds of care than Terriers and other small dogs do.
-Pit Bulls (and other bulldogs) were bred for a specific purpose, they (like Rottweilers.
-Rottweilers are also drover dogs, like Huskies) were bred as dogs to fight other dogs and to take down prey larger than themselves.
+Retrievers were bred for bringing game back to a hunter while out on a hunt.
+Rottweilers and Huskies were bred to pull sledges and to act as guard dogs.

 Dogs are descended from wolves, and there are common traits that all dogs share with wolves.
 As pack hunters they defend their pack from other packs, exhibiting very strong ingroup/outgroup discrimination; in other words, if you never let your pet out to play with other dogs and meet other people, your pet will respond aggressively to others until it learns what order the new group structure represents.
 The ingroup is to be cared for even to the destruction of the individual itself, making them doting with children and fierce when threatened by strangers.
 These ingroup tendencies endear dogs to their owners, which is probably why dogs are the favored pet in most households.